USI-students-representatives/documentation/guidebook/how-to-survive-usi.md

 The course consists in an internship in a Swiss company during the 5th semester.
 Some internships may evolve in job positions: do it well!

+**Beware**: to do SA5 you cannot fail any course during the 2nd semester, because the SA5 burocracy starts during the 4th semester.

 **Tips**: althought exemption is an option, our economic system promotes switching jobs frequently.
 SA5 will give you the opportunity to have (another) working experience